marianocarreira/Microservices-ML-Flask-C4/documentation/architecture/ADRs/ADR05_Flask_FlaskORM.md

-# ADR 05: Adoption of Flask-SQLAlchemy for Object-Relational Mapping
+# ADR 05: Tech Stack, Adoption of Flask-SQLAlchemy for Object-Relational Mapping

 ## Description